 “I am here to tell you what happened,” she would say.
 “I am not here to make you believe.”

 That raw honesty is perhaps the best testament to the truth of her visions.
 She realized that she could only point the way, not lead people to the destination.

 I have come to think that perhaps the best way to try to explain the mystery is this: one hundred and fifty years ago, a bell was struck in Lourdes, creating a divine sound that resonates to this day.
-Not all who journey to Lourdes can sense it, but the echoes of that immense thunderclap continue to reverberate for those who have ears to hear.
+Not all who journey to Lourdes can sense it, but the echoes of that bell continue to reverberate for those who have ears to hear.